natoriamilligan/app-deployment/steps.md

    3. Once certificate is issued, add certificate to CF distribution
    5. Add index.html as the default root object in the CF distribution
    6. Wait for CF ditribution to redeploy

+## Database
+1. Go to AWS RDS to create a database
+   - Choose full configuration
+   - Free tier
+   - Create username and password
+   - Choose instance configuration (Burstable classes / db.t3.micro)
+   - Storage type: General Purpose SSD, 20 GiB
+   - Choose VPC (must be the same that ECS tasks use)
+   - Create and name new VPC security group
+   - Port: 5432
+2. Add the database endpoint to Flask app code
+3. Create environment variable in AWS Secrets Manager console
+   - Add a secret for the database URL
+   - Choose other type of secret
+   - Add database URL in plain text

 ## Backend
-1. Create IAM user to handle ECR and ECS
+1. Create an IAM user to handle ECR and ECS
    1. Attach Policies:
       - AmazonEC2ContainerRegistryFullAccess - allows user to use AWS ECR
       - AmazonECS_FullAccess - allows user to use AWS ECS
-   2. Generate access key
+   2. Generate access key for the user
-3. Create repository for ECS image
+3. Create repository for ECS image in AWS ECR
-4. Create ECS Cluster
+4. Create an ECS Cluster
 5. Create a Task Definition
    - Name the task definition family
    - Launch type = Fargate